sophacles/const-addrs/README.md

 | `macaddr::MacAddr8`      | `mac8!`    |

+*Note*: using `ipnet::*` types requires you to have the [ipnet crate](https://crates.io/crates/ipnet) in your depdencies.
+These types can be enabled with the `ipnet` feature.

 *Note*: using `ipnetwork::*` types requires you to have the [ipnetwork crate](https://crates.io/crates/ipnetwork) in your depdencies.
-These types can be enabled with the `ipnet` feature. default)
+These types can be enabled with the `ipnetwork` feature.

 *Note*: using `macaddr::*` requires the
 [macaddr crate](https://crates.io/crates/macaddr) in your depdencies.
 These